Bayes Esports launches new integrity-focused partnership programme

 Tom Daniels

-Tom has been part of Esports Insider's team since October 2020 and is currently the platform's Editor.
-When not playing Football Manager, he enjoys reporting on the mobile esports scene as well as the betting sector.
+Tom has been part of Esports Insider's team since October 2020 and is currently the website's Editor.
+When not playing Football Manager, he enjoys reporting on the mobile esports scene, watching League of Legends and finding out about new esports ecosystems.